 How do I know if my child is experiencing anxiety?

 Some common manifestations of childhood anxiety include chronic worry, difficulty attending or staying in school, problems adjusting in new or unfamiliar situations, avoidance of specific objects or situations (e.g., social situations, tests, animals, dark) and refusal to be separated from parents or home.
-Click on the link below to view a questionnaire helpful in the assessment of child anxiety.

 - Does your child have an excessive fear of separation from parents or from home?